Textualize/textual/docs/guide/command_palette.md

 Let's look at a simple example which adds the ability to open Python files via the command palette.

-The following example will display a blank screen initially, but if you hit ++ctrl+space++ and start typing the name of a Python file, it will show the command to open it.
+The following example will display a blank screen initially, but if you bring up the command palette and start typing the name of a Python file, it will show the command to open it.

 !!! tip